uk27/OnlineRecommender/README.md

 ### 1.3 The Engine as a service hosted on AWS

 Hosting the service on AWS might appear to be a complicated process if you are doing it for the first time.
 However, if you closely follow the steps below, you can be up and running in a matter of minutes!
-Let's see how this done.
+Let's see how it's done.

 1. Log on to AWS console